 Moreover, alcohol decreases or increases drug effects, which may violate treatment regimen.

 And never give up.
 Even the most serious bacterial diseases in the 21st century can be cured.
-It is important to follow your doctor’s recommendations and take antibiotics according to prescription.
+It is important to follow your doctor’s recommendations and take antibiotics according to a prescription.